voidconsole/auto-linkedin-post/README.md

 > "Even bots need a personal brand."

-This project doesn’t just automate posts—it mimics the unpredictability and style of human behavior.
+This project doesn’t just automate posts; it mimics the unpredictability and style of human behavior.
 Build trust.
 Stay active.
 And do it while you sleep.

 ---